xiaowen2025/any-voicechat/README.md

 - **Dynamic Feedback:** Receive detailed notes on your responses.

 - **Personalized Scenarios:** Customize the interview by providing your own resume (CV), a specific job description, and choosing an interview style (e.g., behavioral, technical, friendly).

+- **Post-Interview Analysis:** Get a comprehensive analysis of your performance after the interview, presented in a clear markdown format.

 ![Mock Interview Demo](docs/demo.png)

-# Plan

-- Add interview analysis